How do I use Sequences on Vome?

 • How do I use Forms on Vome?

 Although you can use forms for surveys or any other data collection purpose from volunteers, they are often used for recruitment.
-How do volunteers arrive to the form?
-There would be 3 ways for volunteers to arrive to this form and submit a response: ...
+How do people arrive to the form to fill it out and submit their response?
+There would be 3 ways for volunteers to ...

 • I'm a volunteer.
 How do I use Vome?

 Vome was built to make it easy for volunteers to engage with organizations.
-More specifically, we want to simply the process for you to: 1.
-Register for new volunteer opportunities Link: How do I register for an opportunity?
-2. Complete screening ...
+1a.
+I'm a new volunteer: Submit a general application form and/or apply for specific opportunities if the organization allows it.
+Link: How do I submit an application form? ...

-• How do I use Form Templates on Vome?
+• How should I organize onboarding on Vome?